Admission Requirements

 >> An English language test certificate you have taken in the past may have expired (usually after two years).
 We kindly advise you to check on your certificate.
 If an English language test certificate has expired before MARIHE Secretariat receives it, we may not be able to verify it and the application may be rejected due to formal reasons.

->> The language of instruction must be English.
+The language of instruction must be exclusively English.

 >> To be granted the exemption, applicants have to submit an adequate diploma as application document no. 7 (Proof of proficiency in English language).
+The language of instruction for your degree must be stated on your degree certificate, the official transcript of records, diploma supplement or another official document issued by the awarding institution.

 If you are unsure whether your previous qualification and experiences do exempt you from providing an English language test certificate according to our requirements or not, please do not hesitate to contact us in advance: marihe@donau-uni.ac.at